Biography

 Alan Tennant was born in Houston and attended Stanford and the University of Texas where he taught English, Comparative Literature and Film Criticism.

 Author of many books on wildlife and nature, Tennant's writing has earned numerous awards and honors.
 A member and former judge of the Texas Institute of Letters.
 His most recent book, ON THE WING: To the Edge of the Earth with the Peregrine Falcon, was released September 2004 and was immediately chosen as one of the Washington Post's '100 best books of 2004'.
-On the wing remained on the New York Times' National Best Seller list for three weeks, was one of the Times' '100 best books of 2004', received the New York public Library Award, and was a finalist for the Los Angeles Book Prize in Science and Technology.
-National Geographic feature films has bought the story and adapted the screen play for a full length feature movie.
+On the wing remained on the New York Times' National Best Seller list for three weeks, was one of the New York Times ' '100 Best Books Of The Year ' ', received the prestigious New York Public Library Award, and was a finalist for the Los Angeles Book Prize in Science and Technology.

 Home | Flying With Peregrines | Alan Tennant | On The Wing | Behind The Book | Buy 'On The Wing'

-On The Shelf | Interview | Reviews | Gallery | Contact
+Other books by Alan Tennant | Interview | Reviews | Gallery | Contact

-© Alan Tennant 2005 All rights reserved
+© Alan Tennant 2009 All rights reserved